Model-Estimation-Free, Dense, and High Dimensional Consistent Precision Matrix Estimators: Uniform Consistency of General Estimator

 \item Note that $\bar{\xi}$ plays an essential role in getting consistency.
 Larger signal-to-noise ratio is needed, especially if the number of factors $K$ grow fast.
+With using example (\ref{ex1}), we see that we cannot have many very weak factors.
+As an example if the factor loadings are very weak in the following rate $d_{1n}^2 = O(K)$, there will be no consistency.

-\item The upper bounds given in the theorem are general.
-They do simplify as one moves to particular analyses of RRE and adaptive PCR subcases.
-However, it is useful to point out some generic principles.
-For example, $\bar{r}$ represents complexity, and affects the $l_2$ norm error adversely through the increase of the estimator's variance.
-On the other hand, $\bar{\eta}$ is a positive influence, since a better prediction of asset returns gives a lower $l_2$ error.
-It should particularly be noted that this positive influence is reflected through the reduction of both the estimator's bias and variance. $\bar{\Psi}$ shows how badly hidden factor estimates predict asset returns and it has an adverse effect on $l_2$ error.
+\item $\bar{r}$ represents complexity, and affects the $l_2$ norm error adversely through the increase of the estimator's variance.
+On the other hand, $\bar{\eta}$ is a positive influence, with larger signal improving the performance.
+It should particularly be noted that this positive influence is reflected through the reduction of both the estimator's bias and variance. $\bar{\Psi}$ has an adverse effect on $l_2$ error.
 This term increases the bias of the estimator. \end{itemize}

 \end{remark}